 Leave of absence.
 A temporary withdrawal from enrollment at Colgate, whether voluntary (typically for significant physical or psychological challenges or extreme personal circumstances) or involuntary (due to conduct/disciplinary measures taken by the University).

 Liberal Arts Core Curriculum.
-The set of at least 10 courses and areas of study that all Colgate students must complete to develop fundamental skills and habits of mind.
+The set of courses and areas of study that all Colgate students must complete to develop fundamental skills and habits of mind.
 Students typically complete the majority of their core courses during their first four semesters.

 Major.
 A chosen subject area that a student focuses on to gain a body of knowledge in depth through at least eight courses.
 Most majors are centered on a single discipline and supervised by one academic department.
 Others are interdisciplinary, meaning they permit students to study a subject that involves several departments.
 In most majors, students must complete a senior-level seminar or research course or independent study.